randhid/legexodesign/MATLAB_PSO_Algorithm/README.md

 The function **PSO.m** receives **problems** and **parameters**

-An example of PSO.m can be found in **PSO_function_test.m**, the function finds the best 5 variables that make the output of the **sphere.m** function smallest, and plots the best result along with the iterations in both actual and semilogy scale
+An example of PSO.m can be found in **ParticleSwarmOptimization.m**, the function finds the best 5 variables that make the output of the **sphere.m** function smallest, and plots the best result along with the iterations in both actual and semilogy scale

 ## **problem properties**